isb-cgc/readthedocs/docs/source/sections/progapi/progAPIvfour/API-demo.rst

 ======================

-Before making any requests, you would normally authorize your session by clicking the Authorize button and completing the information required in the Authorization modal pictured below:
+Before making any requests, you would normally authorize your session by clicking the 'Authorize' button and completing the information required in the Authorization modal pictured below:

 **Please Note:** Both scopes are required.